A great home base for exploring nearby islands and cays, as well as some of Puerto Rico's best beaches.

 Fajardo is home to more than five marinas, including Puerto del Rey, which is the largest marina in the Caribbean.
 You’ll also find the Laguna Grande bioluminescent bay, one of only five in the world; the Cabezas de San Juan Nature Reserve; and many other alluring places and attractions.
 The town got its name from Santiago de Fajardo, a Spanish conquistador who found a river rich in gold here.

 Beaches and Cays in Fajardo

 Fajardo has a variety of beaches and cays that are ready to be explored.
-The clear water along its shores are calm and ideal for snorkeling, kayaking, and more.
+The clear water along its shores is calm and ideal for snorkeling, kayaking, and more.
 One of the most popular beaches is known as Seven Seas, a crescent-shaped beach lined with palm and almond trees.
-This beach is surrounded by little food kiosks and restaurants right at the entrance of the Cabezas de San Juan reserve.
+This beach is surrounded by little food kiosks and restaurants right at the entrance of the Cabezas de San Juan Reserve.
 There is also a campground nearby.

 Cordillera Nature Reserve

 Icacos Island is one of the biggest in a chain of cays and coral reefs known as the Cordillera Nature Reserve.
 The clarity of the water and the long strips of reef are home to schools of fish and other marine creatures that you’ll get to observe while you snorkel or dive.
 Whether you arrive by water taxi or private charter, don’t miss the chance to spend a day in the sun here.